-Possession of firearms, explosives, destructive devices, dangerous chemicals, fireworks or any other item defined by Nebraska state statute (Section 28, Article 12) as a deadly weapon is prohibited on property controlled by NCTA, in designee.
+Possession of firearms, explosives, destructive devices, dangerous chemicals, fireworks or any other item defined by Nebraska state statute (Section 28, Article 12) as a deadly weapon is prohibited on property controlled by NCTA, in University vehicles and at events sponsored by the campus.
+This prohibition applies to all members of the general public, students, and campus employees, Exceptions to this policy may only be authorized by the Dean or his/ her designee.
 Any person violating this policy is subject to campus discipline up to expulsion/termination and/or may be charged with the appropriate criminal offense.